eu-cristofer/code4everyone/Notes.md

 A function largely should should do one thing well.
 This do one thing, they don't move multiple things.

 Keep the function in one page.
 It should be like a paragraph.
 It is easy to test.
 A function is a unit you can manage and test efficiently (pre conditions and pos conditions)

+## ADT

+Abstract Data Type is a concept or model of a data type.
+An abstract data type is defined by its behavior (semantics) from the point of view of a user, of the data, specifically in terms of possible values, possible operations on data of this type, and the behavior of these operations.
+From [Wikipedia](https://en.wikipedia.org/wiki/Abstract_data_type).